aabuelela95/Temperature-Monitor/README.md

 # TemperatureMonitor

-TemperatureMonitor is a demonstration of a complex, scalable embedded system for temperature monitoring.
+TemperatureMonitor is a demonstration of a scalable embedded system for temperature monitoring.
-It follows a layered, modular architecture that abstracts low-level hardware details (such as I²C, GPIO, Timer, and ADC) from high-level application logic.
+It follows a layered, modular architecture that abstracts low-level hardware details (I²C, GPIO, Timer, and ADC) from high-level application logic.
 The project supports both simulation mode (for PC-based testing) and a real-hardware mode.